 Upon completion of the initial circuit, a large number of riders left the road onto the shorter course – and the tarmac freed up.
 At last I developed a rhythm on my pedals and my body warmed up.
 Bit by bit, my muscle aches began to loosen up.
 And the temperature was lifting at last – arm warmers even rolled down on the ascents.
 The next downhill was an exhilarating pleasure and my grumpiness began to melt away into smiles.

-Rather than slaloming between a forest of bike, I began to look up and soak in the views.
+Rather than slaloming between a forest of bikes, I began to look up and soak in the views.
 The stunning valley-scapes and vertical outcrops of rock.
 Local residents out to support, rang colossal cow bells as we passed, and I fell into amiable conversation with a young lad from Dublin who was riding at the same pace as me.

 Some 50 miles in, I hadn’t needed a food-stop and had the two largest climbs still to go.